 Space Communicator AwardThe Space Communicator Award is given to a professional communicator who has made an important contribution to the public's understanding of and appreciation for the accomplishments of the American space program.
 This category includes journalists, government public affairs professionals, industry public relations professionals, broadcasters, publishers, and public figures.
 The award category was first created in 1997 in memory of Stephen Gauvain, a space journalist with KTRK/Houston ABC Channel 13, who served on the RNASA Foundation Board of Advisors and helped with the annual program production until his untimely death by car accident in 1996.
 He covered more than sixty space shuttle launches and was a quarter finalist in NASA's Journalist-in-Space program.

-Nominations are due October 21, 2013 for the 2014 Space Communicator Award.
-To make a nomination, the Space Communicator Award nomination form (MS Word) must be completed.
+Nominations for the 2015 Space Communicator Award will be solicited between September 29 - November 3, 2014.
+To make a nomination, a form must be completed.
+The form will be available on this page on September 29.
 Direct any questions to RNASA Chairman Rodolfo González.

 |2014||Chris A. Hadfield, former astronaut|

 |2008||Neil deGrasse Tyson of the Hayden Planetarium at the American Museum of Natural History|